matteo14c/CorGAT/Documentation/source/align_to_refdata.rst

 Inputs, alternatives:

 #.
 Through a multifasta file: option --multi;
 #.
-Through a multifasta file: option --multi;
+Through a list of file names: option --filelist;
 #.
 By specifying a "suffix" that is common to all the names of the files that should be analyses: option --suffix;

 ::